DanielGavin/ols/README.md

 # ols
 Language server for Odin.
 This project is still in early development.

-NOTE(Linux and MacOS is not supported until the compiler catches up on those platforms)
+NOTE(Linux and MacOS are not supported until the compiler catches up on those platforms)

 ![Procedure example](images/completion.gif)